Bob Mortimer

 Robert Renwick Mortimer (born 23 May 1959) is an English comedian, television presenter, writer and actor.
 He is one half of the comedy double act Reeves and Mortimer with Vic Reeves, and appears in the Mortimer & Whitehouse: Gone Fishing series with Paul Whitehouse.
 He has appeared on TV panel shows such as Would I Lie to You? and Taskmaster.
+In 2026, for his performance on Last One Laughing, he was awarded the British Academy Television Award for Best Entertainment Performance.

 Early life

 Mortimer was born in Middlesbrough on 23 May 1959, and grew up with three brothers in the town's Linthorpe area.
 His father died in a car crash when Mortimer was seven.
 At around the same time, Mortimer accidentally burnt down his family's home with a firework.
 He attended King's Manor School in Middlesbrough, where his schoolmates included future sports presenter Ali Brownlee.
-A keen football fan, he had trials for local club Middlesbrough F.C., but abandoned his footballing dreams due to early-onset arthritis.
+A keen football fan, he had trials for local club Middlesbrough, but abandoned his footballing dreams due to early-onset arthritis.

 Mortimer left school with three A-Levels and went on to study law at the University of Sussex and University of Leicester.
 There, he became a punk, and started a band called Dog Dirt.
 After leaving university with an LL.M. in Welfare Law, he moved to London and became a solicitor for Southwark Council.
 He then moved to a private practice in Peckham, where his work with Public Health Act cases regarding cockroach infestations of council properties led to a local paper, the South London Press, dubbing him "The Cockroach King".
 According to his autobiography, he was mugged during this time by one of his clients, who stopped and apologised after recognising him; he continued to represent the client.